OUTLOOK 2021 Iran

 Iran, Kyrgyzstan and Tajikistan were among 19 countries for which the inaugural edition of the Ecological Threat Register (ETR), released by the Institute for Economics & Peace (IEP) in September, brought particularly ominous news.
 The 19 countries, of 157 assessed, were deemed the most fragile with high exposure to ecological threats and the highest risk of future collapse with mass population displacement in the decades ahead.
 Iran was one of five countries ranked on the ETR as having the highest water stress.

 As 2020 got under way, Prince Charles told the Sunday Times he would like to make an official visit to Iran, saying: “Yes, obviously I would like to [go to Iran].
 I know that Iran has been such an important part of the world for so many centuries and has contributed so much to human knowledge, culture, poetry, art.
 I mean, really remarkable people.”
 The heir to the British throne visited Iran in 2004.
-If he manages to book his second trip this year, we can take that as a fork in the road.
+If he manages to this year book his second trip, we can take that as a fork in the road.

 Register